animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 I talked to my therapist about suicide back in 2022, while I was still allowed to see him (before the University of Rochester's CS department's health insurance price-gouged), through completely abstract rhetoric.
 Anything other than abstract philosophical rhetoric would've risked being hospitalized coercively and drugged against my will again.
 I talked to him philosophically, but that's not the kind of serious expression I mean should be possible.
 Nobody has the ability to transform into a philosopher or write a Shakespeare sonnet everytime they want to communicate something.
 Those meanings at the end of my suicide note, expressed in the words that a person has available to them everyday, shouldn't have institutional coercion, including coercive hospitalization and drugging, as the threat for their speaking.

-My point is that if we are to prevent literal, un-metaphorical painful realities, we need to be able to hear them.

 ### Friends

 > Date: **10/29/23**